vukbgit/simplex/README.md

 # Simplex #

+Simplex is a tool for developing PHP/HTML/CSS web application

 The goal of Simplex is to provide:

 * the structure for a PHP web application that is a compromise between: